ATTENTION-DEFICIT HYPERACTIVITY DISORDER ADHD & CO-EXISTING DISORDERS

 Steven Henshaw, in a 1992 article in the JCCP, Number 60, 890 - 903 found treatment of behavior problems in ADHD children with learning problems is often not adequate if assistance for academic deficiencies is not provided.

 Social skill problems are not uncommon in ADHD children.
 Poor social skills often leads to being teased or rejected by peers and contributes to low self-esteem.
-Social skill problems can also be seen in children with nonverbal learning disabilities or Asperger's disorder, but it is important not to mistake the common social skill problems of ADHD children with the more severe disturbance in social awareness and reciprocity seen in Asperger's Disorder.
+Social skill problems can also be seen in children with nonverbal learning disabilities or Asperger's disorder, but it is important not to mistake the common social skill problems of ADHD children with the more severe disturbance in social awareness and reciprocity seen in Autism Spectrum Disorder.

 Encorporesis and Enuresis are not unusual.
 Enuresis 43% vs 38% of matched normal children.
 56% may have sleep difficulties.

 ADD children may display nonlocalized "soft" pediatric neurological signs, poor eye hand coordination, and perceptual motor dysfunction.
 Slightly more than 50% ADD children have motor problems relative to a 35% base rate in normals.
 They may show motor overflow, motor impersistence, and poor handwriting.
-Many Perform poorly on Pegboard tasks.
+Many perform poorly on Pegboard tasks.

 Up to 25% of ADHD meet the criteria for anxiety or phobic disorder and 1/3 preadolescent children with anxiety showed 1/3 had ADHD.
 Higher levels of anxiety and depressive symptoms in children with attention-deficit hyperactivity disorder may predict a nonresponse to stimulant medication.
 However mild anxiety is not a contraindication to stimulant treatment.